kubabuda/EEPROM_generator/README.md

 - Some data types might not be supported
 - Browsers other than Firefox might not be supported

-If you need more, [RT-Labs](https://rt-labs.com/ethercat/) offers EtherCAT SDK with training.
+If you need more, [RT-Labs](https://rt-labs.com/ethercat/) offers professional IDE - EtherCAT SDK, and training.

 # Development